 This anhedonia state can often lead to relapse in newly recovered addicts who are simply too depressed to go on living without a drug that they know can bring back a sense of normalcy to their life.
 The use of crystal-meth causes the sought-after spike in dopamine levels that helps relieve that anhedonic state.

 When it comes to more physiological sort of withdrawal symptoms, the meth addict doesn’t have it that bad, I guess.
 After an extended period of sleep deprivation and appetite suppression that are some of the most predictable effect of meth, the average addict will do little more than sleep and eat for the first week, or even two, after quitting the drug.
 Many addicts experience substantial weight gain during this period as their metabolism slows and their caloric intake increases greatly.
 Like everything else, this too shall pass.
 With time, most addicts’ metabolism return to pre-use levels and their appetite catches up and returns to normal as well.
 Still, there’s no doubt that a little exercise can help many addicts in early recovery steer their bodies back on track.

-There’s some research being talked about around the UCLA circles to see if detoxification from meth may help people do better in treatment for meth addiction.
-Detox before addiction treatment is an accepted fact in opiate and benzodiazepine addiction, but because of the supposedly “light” nature of meth withdrawal, it’s been ignored.
+There’s some research being talked about around the UCLA circles to see if detoxification from meth may help people do better in treatment for meth addiction by reducing the impact of their withdrawal.
+Detox before addiction treatment is an accepted fact in opiate and benzodiazepine addiction, but because of the supposedly “light” nature of crystal meth withdrawal, it’s been ignored.
 Hopefully by now, you realize that was a mistake.